The Gunnison County Metropolitan Recreation District was formed

 1.j Promptly solve, or fix technical problems when safe to do so.

-1.k Collaborate with local low power television and not-for-profit FM radio providers, and other organizations, to provide constituents a variety of recreational and cultural media amenities.
+1.k To provide opportunities to local low power television and not-for-profit FM radio providers, and other organizations, to provide constituents a variety of media amenities.

 2. The Gunnison County Metropolitan Recreation District will endeavor to provide support for recreation, arts and cultural based projects and programs.

-2.a Collaborate with local governments to leverage receipt of grant moneys, including GOCO funds, for capital projects which serve the constituents of the District.
+2.a Cooperate with local governments to leverage receipt of grant moneys, including GOCO funds, for capital projects which serve the constituents of the District.

 2.b When funds are available, provide for a grant funding cycle to support the recreation, arts and cultural projects of the citizenry.